iansltx/build-a-bot/README.md

 If you haven't already, please [review the requirements](https://gist.github.com/iansltx/a93354ba27d9066021c557e41e436b44) for this workshop, and [join the PNWPHP 2017 Slack](https://join.slack.com/t/pnwphp2017/shared_invite/MjM0NTcxNDU5NTg3LTE1MDQyMDMxMzQtZTI0NGU5YTU3Ng) to get help when you need it.
+If you want to use the same agent I set up during the workshop, plus a fix for the context step I showed, create an agent, then restore from api-ai-agent.zip here.

 Happy hacking!